 The lenders will want to see that you have your deposit ready and will want to see the bank statement or savings statement evidencing this.
-If your parents are gifting you the deposit lenders will require a letter from them confirming that it is a gift and that they do not expect it to be repaid.
-If you are a first time buyer, here is a more indepth guide on information that will help you prepare before getting your first mortgage.
+If your parents are gifting you the deposit lenders will require a gifted deposit letter from them confirming that it is a gift and that they do not expect it to be repaid.

 Latest 3 months bank statements